cloudmesh-community/book/chapters/cloud/datacenter.md

-Having access to a detailed metrics analysis allows users and center administrators, as well as project managers to better evaluate the use and utilization of such large facilities justifying their existence.
-See @fig:datacenter-xdmod
+Having access to a detailed metrics analysis allows users and center administrators, as well as project managers to better evaluate the use and utilization of such large facilities justifying their existence (see @fig:datacenter-xdmod)

 ![XDMod: XSEDE Metrics on Demand](images/datacenter-xdmod.png){#fig:datacenter-xdmod}